Maximizing Results: Examples of Concurrent Training

 What is concurrent training?

-Concurrent training refers to a training program that combines both resistance training and aerobic (cardiovascular) exercise in the same workout or training cycle.
+Concurrent training is a program that combines both resistance and aerobic (cardio) exercise, either within the same workout or over the same training cycle.

 What are the benefits of concurrent training?